oddbird/css-sandbox/src/scope/explainer.md

 #### The case for less isolation, and weak proximity

-I have intentionally gone in the other direction, making scope proximity _less powerful_ than specificity in the cascade.
+We have intentionally gone in the other direction, making scope proximity _less powerful_ than specificity in the cascade.
-There is clearly interest in both strong & weak approaches to scope, but I believe encapsulation context can be expanded and improved on for the high-isolation use-cases.
+There is clearly interest in both strong & weak approaches to scope, but we believe encapsulation context can be expanded and improved on for the high-isolation use-cases.
 Meanwhile low-isolation scope has not been addressed.

 By placing _scope proximity_
 below/after specificity in the cascade,
-I am explicitly & intentionally allowing more global styles to flow through, interact with, and even override scoped styles:
+We are explicitly & intentionally allowing more global styles to flow through, interact with, and even override scoped styles: